Click for a script you could use to introduce the activity to your students ā¬ļø

 Extend:

-Students should think about a question that was answered by a engineer in the Chat.
-Can they ask a follow-up question to this to deepen their understanding?
+Students should think about a question that was answered by an engineer in the Chat – can they ask a follow-up question to this to deepen their understanding?